xapax/security/basics_of_linux.md

 ### Editing text

+#### sed

-`sed` - Can perform basic editing on streams, that is to say, text.
+Can perform basic editing on streams, that is to say, text.

 Remove first line of file/stream